61. Order requiring name to be changed

 (a) to the applicant, and

 (b) to the respondents.

-(6) For the purposes of this section a company’s name is changed when the change takes effect in accordance with section 69(1) (change of name: effect).
+(6) For the purposes of this section an LLP's name is changed when the change takes effect in accordance with section 12(3) of the Limited Liability Partnerships Regulations 2015.